| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Truvelo Speed Cameras

-Truvelo cameras differ from Gatso and Peek cameras in that they are front facing, since they are Infra Red, when triggered you will NOT see any flash.
-They may also be configured in a rear-facing arrangement, although this is not common.
-Truvelo have introduced VIA-Cam, aimed at private estates, but do exist on the UK highway, such as Barley, Herfordshire.
+Truvelo cameras differ from Gatso and Peek cameras in that they are front-facing.
+Since they are infrared, you will NOT see any flash.
+They may also be configured in a rear-facing arrangement, though this is uncommon.
+Truvelo has introduced VIA-Cam, aimed at private estates, but it does exist on the UK highway, such as Barley, Herfordshire.

-These cameras use sensors embedded in the road rather than radar to measure the speed of a vehicle, and typically, the road is marked with three white lines in front of the camera across one or both lanes.
+These cameras use sensors embedded in the road rather than radar to measure a vehicle’s speed, and typically, the road is marked with three white lines in front of the camera across one or both lanes.
 These markings may also be behind the camera.
 This is a good indication of a reversible camera.

 Where aerial photography is of good enough quality, it can aid in correct camera placement in Waze Map Editor.